-Since it is a human nature to keep wanting more -because the more we get our needs met, the more we have other needs- how then does having an attitude of gratitude secure the state of our finances and ultimately shield us from the irritable consequences that comes from greed?
-This is not easy, but the best answer is to focus only on God, never worrying about those future needs which have to be met and to keep being contented.
+Since it is human nature to keep wanting more -because the more we get our needs, the more we have other needs- how then does having an attitude of gratitude secure the state of our finances and ultimately shield us from the irritable consequences that come from greed?
+This is not easy, but the best answer is to focus only on God, never worrying about those future needs which have to be met, and to keep being contented.

 Planning and Managing your Budget

-Often times people tend to spend money impulsively when they are frustrated, trying to lift up their spirits, or just for the fun of it.
+Oftentimes people tend to spend money impulsively when they are frustrated, trying to lift their spirits, or just for the fun of it.
 There are times when we make budgets on how we’d spend our money but end up doing something completely different and end up feeling distraught after that brief but thrilling moment of frivolous spending.
-Other times it could be temptation from social media, one moment you’re scrolling through Instagram then a nice pair of shoes advert pops up, which you don’t need by the way and the next your clicking away your savings.
+Other times it could be a temptation from social media, one moment you’re scrolling through Instagram then a nice pair of shoe advert pops up, which you don’t need by the way, and the next your click away from your savings.
 Perhaps it’s that one time you passed by a shop and after seeing a beautiful dress you shouldn’t buy you find yourself reaching for your wallet.

 These are classic traps a majority of us fall into.
-While life isn’t a walk in the park and is full of challenges here and there, if we go through life feeling like our circumstances are less than what we need to be happy for, we are more likely to overspend inorder to fill that void.
-On the contrary, I we focus our minds on the things we are grateful for on a daily basis, more often than not, we will not feel the urge to “make up” for what is not there.
-Although, working towards achieving great goals in life doesn’t mean you aren’t happy with what you have now, but don’t get carried away by your future expectations that you forget to live happily in the moment.
+While life isn’t a walk in the park and is full of challenges here and there, if we go through life feeling like our circumstances are less than what we need to be happy for, we are more likely to overspend to fill that void.
+On the contrary, we focus our minds on the things we are grateful for daily, more often than not, we will not feel the urge to “make up” for what is not there.
+Although, working towards achieving great goals in life doesn’t mean you aren’t happy with what you have now but don’t get carried away by your future expectations that you forget to live happily in the moment.

 The Scarcity versus Abundance Mindset